isomerpages/enterprisesg-cpso/_about-us/01-faq-cpsr.md

 Click [here](/suppliers/cpsr/list-of-controlled-goods) for the list of 33 categories of controlled goods regulated under CPSR.

 <sup>1</sup>On 15 January 2018, amendments to the CPSR and the Enterprise Singapore Board (Conformity Assessment) Regulations (“ESGBR”) brought about changes to the conformity assessment framework and product categories of Controlled Goods.
-The product categories have since been reduced and refined to 33 product categories.<font>
+The product categories have since been reduced and refined to 33 product categories.

 **2. How do I check if a particular Controlled Good is registered?**<br>